Varunyadavgithub/DSA-150-Fundamentals/README.md

     29. Generating a Matrix with a Diagonal Pattern.
     30. Generating a Pattern of Prime Numbers.
     31. Finding the Common Elements in Two Arrays.
+    32. Finding the Sum of the Squares of All Even Numbers Up to N.

 ## 🚀 Getting Started